PetiteGraine/PetiteGraine/README.md

 ---

 <p align="center">
-  Thanks for stopping by! 🚀
+  Thanks for stopping by ! 🚀
 </p>